lithnet/access-manager-docs/docs/installation/System-requirements.md

 #### Supported versions
 The agent runs on dotnet core 3.1 and should work on any linux distribution supported by Microsoft for these platforms.

-Lithnet provide packages for RPM and debian-based distributions, as well as tar.gz file for use with others.
+Lithnet provides packages for RPM and debian-based distributions, as well as tar.gz file for use with others.

 See the [Microsoft guide for supported operating systems for dotnet core 3.1](https://github.com/dotnet/core/blob/main/release-notes/3.1/3.1-supported-os.md)